interglobalmedia/mariadcampbell/content/blog/how-to-copy-a-directory-from-command-line/index.md

 ---
-title: "How to copy a directory from Command Line"
+title: 'How to copy a directory from Command Line'
 image: terminal.png
+description:
-description: Sometimes you just might want to copy a directory that is in one location to another location, for whatever reason.
+    Sometimes you just might want to copy a directory that is in one location to another location, for whatever reason.
 date: '2018-04-19'
-tags: ["osx", "command-line", "copy-directories"]
-categories: ["command-line", "osx", "terminal"]
+tags: ['osx', 'command-line', 'copy-directories']
+categories: ['command-line', 'osx', 'terminal']
-author: "Maria D. Campbell"
+author: 'Maria D. Campbell'
 ---

 In my last post I talked about zipping and unzipping a directory from the Command Line.
 I also mentioned how you could ignore directories within the root directory you are zipping.
 But sometimes you just might want to copy a directory that is in one location to another location, for whatever reason.

 Today, for example, I just completed a new project for my class for which I need to upload the complete directory (minus the node modules of course).
 However, I first want to copy the directory to my desktop to prevent any potential disaster taking place with the directory when I upload it from command line.
 This way I work indirectly with the directory (the copy) instead of directly (with the original).

-So this is the `command` I ***typed*** in **Terminal**:
+So this is the `command` I **_typed_** in **Terminal**:

 ```shell
 cp -R ~/development/bulletin-board-app ~/desktop/